makrai/notes/shickel17-hashtag-healthcare.md

 * Of the 3,872 responses, 63.5% were assigned the negative label (10.4% positive, 14.3% neither positive nor negative, 11.7% both)
-  * The high class skew is a side effect of selection bias in our dataset - most psychotherapy seekers exhibit negative thinking, which is one major
+* The high class skew is a side effect of selection bias in our dataset - most psychotherapy seekers exhibit negative thinking

 ## Experiments